Click on each image below to explore the studies I’ve worked on.

 The IBD BioResource is a national platform designed to expedite research into Crohn’s disease and ulcerative colitis by building a panel of 50,000 recallable patients with detailed genetic and clinical data.
 This initiative aims to uncover the causes of IBD, predict disease progression, and develop better-targeted treatments.

-I’m currently supporting this study through ongoing recruitment and data collection, helping to build a valuable resource for future research.
-It's rewarding to be involved in a project that could directly impact how IBD is managed and treated in years to come.
+I supported this study through patient recruitment and data collection, helping to build a valuable resource for future research.
+It was rewarding to be involved in a project that could directly impact how IBD is understood, managed, and treated in the years to come.